-India continues to be the second largest casting producer in the world, behind China.
-The Indian foundry industry manufactures metal cast components for applications in Auto, Tractor, Railways, Machine tools, Pipes Defence, Aerospace, Construction, Mining, Textile, Cement, Electrical, Power machinery, Pumps / Valves, Wind turbine generators etc. Despite an unprecedented slowdown in 2019 followed by the pandemic in 2020, the prospects for the Indian foundry industry look positive in the medium term.
-India has the demographic advantage and as the economy picks up, the demand for castings will increase.
-In the second half of 2020, the automotive demand started recovering with the release of pent-up demand, the need for personal mobility and further aided by the relatively less impacted rural economy.
-The automotive industry started filling the supply chain with BS-VI compliant vehicles after phasing out the BS-IV vehicles.
-In 2020, the tractor production and sales grew over 2019 despite drop in exports due to good monsoons and government's push to boost rural economy, despite some disruption caused by the farmers agitation.
-The government has announced the scrappage policy for government vehicles to come into effect from 1 April 2022, which will create some demand in the years following.
-The government is expected to continue increasing its investment on improving the railways and building other essential infrastructure, creating increased demand for construction, mining and general engineering goods.
-The Machine Tools segment is also expected to recover with the recovery in automotive segment.
-With uncertainty surrounding the US-China trade relations and increasing environmental and labour costs in the Europe, Indian foundry industry could be an attractive option for sourcing castings.
+India continues to be the second-largest casting producer in the world, behind China.
+The Indian foundry industry manufactures metal cast components for applications in Auto, Tractor, Railways, Machine tools, Pipes Defence, Aerospace, Construction, Mining, Textile, Cement, Electrical, Power Machinery, Pumps/Valves, Wind turbine generators etc. The foundry industry had been facing tough challenges for the past few years.
+First, an unprecedented slowdown in 2019 followed by the pandemic in 2020 and the profitability pressures in 2021.
+Despite these challenges, the prospects of the Indian foundry industry looks positive in the medium term.
+The automotive demand, especially passenger car demand has started recovering with the release of pent-up demand and the need for personal mobility.
+However, the semiconductor shortage is a dampener.
+The two-wheeler demand is still subdued due to the impact of covid on household incomes, rising vehicle costs, and high fuel costs.
+In 2021, the tractor production and sales grew more over 2020 though it started slowing down in the last quarter of 2021 due to the covid impact on the rural economy, delayed monsoons in some parts of the country and very heavy rainfall in some geographies.
+In 2021, commercial vehicle sales grew over 2020, albeit on a low base, on the back of demand from the e-commerce sector and government spending on infrastructure development projects.
+However, barring 2020, sales of commercial vehicles in the last quarter of 2021 was the lowest in the last five years and sales of three-wheelers had been the lowest in the last 13 years.
+The government is expected to continue increasing its investment in improving the railways and building other essential infrastructure, creating an increased demand for construction, mining, and general engineering goods.
+The Machine Tools segment is also expected to recover with the recovery in the automotive segment and the launch of new models.

-Some of the challenges faced by the industry in general may continue for some more time.
-The new invesments in oil, gas and petrochemicals industry have slowed down, negatively impacting demand for steel valves.
-The raw material cost for foundries are rising faster, making it difficult for foundries to recover it from the original equipment manufacturers (OEMs), thus putting pressure on their profitability.
-The liquidity continues to remain weak, but the true picture will emerge after the loan moratorium period gets over and the IBC cases resumes.
+Some of the challenges faced by the industry may continue for some more time.
+Fresh investments in oil, gas and petrochemicals industry have slowed down, negatively impacting demand for steel valves.
+The raw material cost for foundries have risen fast, but these could not be recovered from the original equipment manufacturers (OEMs), thus putting pressure on the profitability.
 The foundries need to invest in new technologies to meet the tightening environmental regulations and to develop export markets.
 The drive towards Electric Vehicles will change the kind of castings to be produced.
 The speed at which the transition will happen remains to be seen.
-Technology like 3D printing can be a huge disruptor, though currently, the commercial viability is weak.